Doubly robust tests of exposure effects under high-dimensional confounding: Estimation of when all models are correct

 We can control this term under the model $\mathcal{A}\cap\mathcal{B}$, since $\partial U(\eta)/\partial \eta$ will then have expectation zero at the limiting value of $\eta$.
 For example, when $\pi(L;\gamma)=\expit(\gamma^TL)$ and $m(L;\beta)=\beta^TL$, then using the law of iterated expectation

-This property helps to ensure that term (\ref{problem}) is asymptotically negligible, regardless of the complex behavior of $\hat{\eta}$.
-Such phenomena (in the context of doubly robust estimators) is well-understood when $L$ is low-dimensional.
+under the null.
+This property helps to ensure that term (\ref{problem}) is asymptotically negligible, regardless of the complex behavior of $\hat{\eta}$ .
+Such phenomena (in the context of doubly robust estimators) is well-understood when $L$ is low-dimensional \citep{vermeulen_bias-reduced_2015}.
 What is surprising is that it continues to hold in high-dimensional settings, even when non-regular estimators are used for $\eta$ \citep{belloni_post-selection_2016}.

-We recommend selecting the penalty parameters in practice via standard cross validation, although there are limited theoretical results available on its validity in this context, since our inferences assume that these parameters are fixed.
-The standard conditions on the order of $\lambda_\eta$ (required for our theoretical results) are described in Appendix \ref{appA_drt}.
-In practice, we also recommend refitting both working models; model refitting is typically done in the literature in order to improve finite sample performance \citep{belloni_post-selection_2016,ning_general_2017}.
-Our theory can allow for this by appealing to results on Post-Lasso estimators \citep{belloni_least_2013,belloni_inference_2014,belloni_post-selection_2016}.
+We recommend selecting the penalty parameters in practice via cross validation, although there are limited theoretical results available on its validity in this context \citep{chetverikov_cross-validated_2016}, and our inferences assume that these parameters are fixed.
+The standard conditions are that $\lambda_\gamma=o(\sqrt{\log(p\lor n)/n})$ and $\lambda_\beta=o(\sqrt{\log(p\lor n)/n})$ (where $a\lor b$ denotes the maximum of $a$ and $b$), which are required for our theoretical results (see Appendix A).
+In practice, we also recommend refitting both working models; model refitting is typically done in the literature in order to improve finite-sample performance \citep{belloni_post-selection_2016,ning_general_2017}.
+Our theory can allow for this by appealing to results on Post-Lasso estimators \citep{belloni_inference_2014,belloni_post-selection_2016}.
 For any vector $a\in\mathbb{R}^{p}$, let us define its support as $\support(a)=\{j\in\{1,..,p\}:a_j\ne 0\}$; then we refit each model $\mathcal{A}$ and $\mathcal{B}$ using $\support(\gamma)\subseteq \support(\hat{\gamma})$ and $\support(\beta)\subseteq \support(\hat{\beta})$ respectively.
-One can also refit the working models using the union of the selected covariates $ \support(\hat{\beta})\cup\support(\hat{\gamma})$, similar to what is done in the `post-double selection' procedure of \citet{belloni_inference_2014}.
-As we will discuss further in Section \ref{review}, however, refitting using the covariate union may hold implications in terms of the corresponding conditions on model sparsity.